gusvicenzi/todolistv2/README.md

 # todolistv2

-You can use and test the web app here: [https://todolistgv.herokuapp.com/](To Do List)
+You can use and test the web app here: [To Do List](https://todolistgv.herokuapp.com/)